cheomanigua/godotdoc/content/docs/data_models/resources.md

 ### Step 6.
 Create and attach a new script to the scene

-1. Attach a new script to the newly created scene and export the resource:
+1. Attach a new script to the newly created scene where it exports the resource:

 `npc.gd`